ffedox/alicefedotova/content/_index.md

       title: '📚 My Research'
       subtitle: ''
       text: |-
-        Advancing language technology through robust, linguistically-informed methods.
+        Advancing language technology through robust linguistically-informed methods.
 I develop tools to analyze unimodal and multimodal data with a focus on efficiency and reproducibility.

         In my recent work I designed pipelines for language resource creation, improved transcription accuracy for spoken data, and leveraged transformer-based models to address complex multimodal challenges.